attdevsupport/att-html5-sdk/sdk/doc_src/guides/sample_app_test/README.md

 #Using the Sample Apps

-Now that you have set up the server component of the SDK, you should be able to load the **Sample Apps** in your supported web browser.
+Now that you have set up the server component of the SDK, you should be able to load the **Sample Apps** in your supported Web browser.

 The following section describes how to test your connection to the AT&T APIs using each Sample App.